-Discover the flavors of southern Spain & Portugal in this magical 15-day journey thought the Iberian Peninsula.
+Discover the flavors of southern Spain & Portugal in this magical 15-day journey through the Iberian Peninsula.
 Explore Madrid, Seville, and Granada, as well as Córdoba on a night guided visit.
 Visit an olive oil farm, enjoy great food and attend a Flamenco Show.
-You'll finish your trip in Portugal visiting the city of Porto, learning about the wine making proeces while you take a river cruise in Douto Valley and discovering Lisbon and the famous palace of Sintra.
+You'll finish your trip in Portugal visiting the city of Porto, learning about the wine-making process while you take a river cruise in Douro Valley, and discovering Lisbon and the famous palace of Sintra.

 Day one: Barcelona Gastronomic Experience

 The adventure kicks off at an old bodega turned tapas bar, where things have hardly changed since the 1930s.
 With a glass of the city’s favorite aperitif—sweet vermouth—in hand, you’ll enjoy tasting locally cured meats, cheeses, olives, and other Spanish delicacies.What else you can do in Barcelona?

 - Barcelona Boqueria Market Guided Visit

 Day two: Biking Guided Visit – Gaudi City Tour

 Your private guide will take you on a whirlwind panoramic tour of this wonderful city by bike.
 This is a great way to get some exercise while learning your way around Barcelona’s historic streets.
 In the afternoon you will visit La Sagrada Familia and Park Güell accompanied by your local guide.What else you can do in Barcelona?

 - Guided Gothic Quarter Tour: Ascend Mt.
 Tibidabo

 Today you can explore Barcelona on your own, visiting one of the many museums or opt for one of the several day trips – you can choose between mountains, beaches and pretty little towns, all just a short ride away.What else you can do in and around Barcelona?

 - Day Trip to Montserrat & Wine Tour